Terry Board (footballer, born 1945)

 Terrence James Board (5 November 1945 – 23 November 2019) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

+After finishing his career at Collingwood, Board became playing coach at Western Border Football League club North Gambier.

 His brother Jim Board played football for Collingwood and his son Terry Jr played for Fitzroy.

+Terry Board died on 23 November 2019, at the age of 74.